-- Avoid or minimise contact with the person with COVID-19 as much as possible during your isolation period.
+- Avoid or minimise contact with the person with COVID-19 as much as possible during their isolation period.

-- Your isolation does not restart if additional members of your household are identified as cases during the first case’s isolation period.
+You do not need to restart daily testing if additional members of your household are identified as cases during the first case’s seven-day isolation period.

-- 10 days after the original isolation period ends the usual rules apply.
-If a new household member (not the original case) tests positive, they and all other Household Contacts (who have not yet become cases themselves) must isolate for 7 days.
+If a new household member (not the original case) tests positive, they must isolate for seven days.